willstepp/writings/sanctum-kthadras/sk.notes.md

 *) Stops taking Lexapro against Dr Patels orders
 *) Takes a crochet class.
 *) Wakes up vomiting, trembling, feeling dizzy

+Chapter Nine:

--) The next day she is hungry and eats a large breakfast.
+*) The next day she is hungry and eats a large breakfast.
 By noon the hunger has grown.
 Her stomach is in pain.
-She stops at the Golden -) Corral and eats plate after plate.
+She stops at the Golden *) Corral and eats plate after plate.
 -) She eats so much she has to run to the bathroom and vomits.
 Then she eats more, and is finally asked to leave.
 -) On the way home she stops at the liquor store and picks up jack Daniels and coke -) She gets drunk, trying to get rid of this empty feeling.
 She has a joint that Crystal gave her and smokes that too.